 With all that said, check out these three dividend-paying tech stocks to buy right now:

-Shares of Intuit have surged over 47% in the last 12 months to crush the Computer-Software-Services Market’s 8% average climb to help them sit near their all-time high of $260.71 per share.
-INTU offers a variety of financial services, geared toward taxes, small business money management, and personal finance.
-Intuit’s software-as-a-service products include QuickBooks and TurboTax and boast a total of roughly 50 million customers around the world.
+Intuit offers a variety of financial services geared toward taxes, small business money management, and personal finance.
+Intuit’s software-as-a-service products include QuickBooks and TurboTax and boast a total of approximately 50 million customers around the world.
 Going forward, Intuit’s SaaS model and cloud focus look poised to attract more clients and customers as both of these industries continue to boom.
 INTU last paid a quarterly dividend of $0.47 per share, up from its previous $0.39 a share payout.
 The firm’s dividend yield rests at 0.77% at the moment, with its stock price up 24% in 2019.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report